olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 When running from mod's lang folder, the input path is very short `..`, and the resulting references look nice and clean.

-Also, you don't have to worry about correct working directory if you run the script from the file explorer.
+Also, when keeping extraction script inside `lang` folder you don't have to worry about correct working directory if you run it directly from the file explorer.

 ### Reloading translations in a running game
 Open debug menu and select `Info...->Reload translations`, and the game will reload all MO files from disk.